College of Engineering and Physical Sciences

 Bachelor of Science in Environmental Sciences

-Interdisciplinary minors enable students to obtain experience in a specialized area and to retain identification with their major professional area.
+Minors: Students may pursue one or more minors, each typically comprised of 5 courses.
+Minors enable students to obtain experience in a specialized area and to retain identification with their major professional area.
+Minors are available in nearly every discipline within the College of Engineering & Physical Sciences.

 Independent Study and Projects